Random walks on $\mathrm{Homeo}(S^1)$: Locally contracting random dynamical systems

-\begin{prop} The RDS has a finite number $d$ of ergodic stationary probability measures $\{\mu_1,\ldots,\mu_d\}$.
+\begin{prop} If the RDS $(G,\nu)$ satisfies Assumption \ref{contracting}, then it has a finite number $d$ of ergodic stationary probability measures $\{\mu_1,\ldots,\mu_d\}$.
 Their respective topological supports $F_1,\ldots,F_d$ are pairwise disjoints, and are exactly the minimal invariant compacts of $G$. \end{prop} \begin{proof} Each point of $x$ is the centre of a contractible ball, hence by compactness, we can cover $X$ by a finite number of contractible balls $B_1,\ldots,B_d$.
 By Lemma \ref{contractible}, for each $i$, there is at most one ergodic probability measure $\mu$ such that $\mu(B_i)\not=0$.
 Hence, there are at most $d$ stationary ergodic probability measures.\\